Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/dont-overcomplicate-git.md

 Click the big button at the bottom.

-Once you clicked that, the commit will be set.
+Once you click that, the commit will be set.
 You'll see the number of commits on top now.

 ![Commit in GitHub desktop](https://cdn.hashnode.com/res/hashnode/image/upload/v1601808010609/4skuhzAM5.png)